International Copyright Protection for Nepali Creators

-In this blog, we’ll explain how international copyright protection works, why it matters for Nepali creators, and what steps you can take to secure your rights.
+In this blog, We will explains how international copyright protection works, why it matters, and what steps you can take to secure your rights.

-Copyright is a legal right that gives creators control over how their original works are used.
-This includes:
+Copyright is a legal right that gives creators control over how their original works are used or shared.
+It applies to many types of creative work, including:

 • Music